-Delivery of prescription drugs by common carrier or delivery services shall ensure environmental controls are in place to prevent drug adulteration.
-The delivery method provides for verification of receipt of all controlled substances.
+Delivery of prescription drugs by common carrier or delivery services shall ensure the delivery method is appropriate to prevent drug adulteration.
 The patient must be provided with a method to report any irregularities in the delivery including timeliness, condition of the drug and failure to receive the correct drug or device.
-Any drug compromised by delivery shall be replaced at no additional cost to the patient by next day delivery or the pharmacist will contact the prescriber to arrange for a 7 day supply of the prescription drug product to be dispensed by a pharmacy of the patient's choice.
+Any drug compromised by delivery or lost must be replaced at no additional cost to the patient.
+If the timing of the replacement will lead to interruption in therapy, steps must be taken by a pharmacist to mitigate patient harm.

-A pharmacy shall get prescription drugs from a drug wholesaler licensed by the board or U.S. Food and Drug Administration or from another licensed pharmacy or practitioner located in the United States.
 A pharmacy must have a system for identifying any drugs or devices subject to a recall and to take appropriate action as required in a recall notice.
 A drug or device can't be dispensed after its expiration or beyond use date.
 All outdated drugs or devices must be removed from dispensing stock and quarantined until properly disposed.

 The only health care items that may be returned to a pharmacy are health care items dispensed in error, defective, adulterated or misbranded, when in the pharmacist's professional judgment substantial harm could result to the public or patient if they were to remain in the possession of the patient, patient's family or others, or a health item is prepackaged for consumer use without a prescription when returned in compliance with state or federal laws.
-Only returned health items that are prepackaged for consumer use may be sold, resold or dispensed.
+The DEA does not permit the return of controlled substances to a pharmacy under any circumstances.
+Only returned health items that are prepackaged for consumer use without a prescription may be sold, resold or dispensed.
 It is not considered a return if the health care item is returned to the pharmacy for purposes of packaging, relabeling and returned to the same patient.
 This rule does not prohibit participation in a drug repository program in accordance with ch.
 DHS 148.

 Pharmacy records are to be kept for a minimum of five years.
-A computerized system may be used if it is capable of producing a printout of the data contained in it and there is another procedure during periods of time the computer is not working.
+A computerized system may be used if it is capable of producing a printout of the data contained in it and there is another procedure for documentation f dispensing and refills are authorized during periods of time the computer is not working.
 Prescription records are to be kept for 5 years after the date of the last refill.
 A paper prescription for non-controlled substances can be scanned and stored electronically (and at that point becomes an electronic prescription).
 A medication profile record system must contain the patient's name, address, date of birth, name of drug product or device dispensed, strength and form of the drug product or device dispensed, quantity dispensed and remaining, number of refills prescribed, directions for use, prescription order number, original date of issue, date of dispensing and the prescriber's name.
 A pharmacist will be responsible for attempting to ascertain and record any patient allergies, adverse drug reactions, drug idiosyncrasies, and any chronic conditions which may affect drug therapy.
 Medication profile records are to be kept for 5 years following the date of the last dispensing.